iann0036/tf-cfn-provider/docs/providers/digitalocean/Loadbalancer.md

 `UnhealthyThreshold` - (Optional) The number of times a health check must fail for a backend Droplet to be marked "unhealthy" and be removed from the pool.
 If not specified, the default value is `3`.

 `HealthyThreshold` - (Optional) The number of times a health check must pass for a backend Droplet to be marked "healthy" and be re-added to the pool.
 If not specified, the default value is `5`.

+### StickySessions Properties

+`Type` - (Required) An attribute indicating how and if requests from a client will be persistently served by the same backend Droplet.
+The possible values are `cookies` or `none`.
+If not specified, the default value is `none`.

+`CookieName` - (Optional) The name to be used for the cookie sent to the client.
+This attribute is required when using `cookies` for the sticky sessions type.

+`CookieTtlSeconds` - (Optional) The number of seconds until the cookie set by the Load Balancer expires.
+This attribute is required when using `cookies` for the sticky sessions type.

 ## Return Values